viralshah912/AutoCodable/README.md

 AutoCodablePlugin: Registers the macro plugin.

-AutoCodableShared: Contains shared declarations like the @AutoCodable macro and AutoCodableCaseStyle.
+AutoCodableShared: Contains shared declarations like the @Codable macro and AutoCodableCaseStyle.

 # 📋 License